 Keep It Simple

 Try to keep things as simple as possible.
 You want to be open and honest but too many details can be confusing and create unnecessary anxiety for a young child.
 Remember that you know your child best so you are the best judge of how much they can understand.
 It may be helpful to let your child guide the conversation.
 Provide basic information and encourage your child to ask questions.
 Let the questions guide you with how much information to provide.

 Sometimes children need kid-friendly analogies to understand a concept.
 For example, you might tell your child “You’re starting a magic diet (or a superhero diet, or a princess diet) because it helps some kid’s brains to feel better so that they don’t have seizures.
 You won’t be able to eat some of your favorite foods for a while but we’ll make special magic (or superhero, or princess) foods just for you that are just as tasty.”
 Using terms like these can help you to communicate to your child that he or she will be eating different foods and that they can do it because he or she is strong like Spiderman (if interested in superheroes) or determined like Cinderella (if interested in princesses).
 Again, you know your child best so tailor your explanation to his or her interests.

 Use Children’s Stories

-Some parents find storybooks are helpful in communicating complicated information to children and fortunately, there are several children’s books about special diets or epilepsy.
-Here are some of my favorites.
+Some parents find storybooks are helpful in communicating complicated information to children and fortunately, there are many children’s books about special diets or epilepsy.
+Here are some of my favorites: